waleed-sh/nkDSL/README.md

 ## What it does

-With `nkdsl`, you describe an operator in terms of
+With `nkDSL`, you describe an operator in terms of

 - **where** to iterate, such as sites, pairs, or user-defined index sets,
 - **when** a branch is active, through symbolic predicates,